 - 3 tablespoons chickpea liquid (aka aquafaba).
 This serves as an egg replacement.
 For more on aquafaba, see my Buckwheat Oatmeal and Beer Muffins recipe.

 - dash salt

 - 1 cup unsweetened coconut flakes

-- 1 cup milk (I used whole goat, any kind would work)
+- 1 cup milk (Any kind of dairy or unsweetened plant-based milk would work)

 - 2 tablespoons coconut extract